 Christiane Heimann is a Post-Doc at the University of Hildesheim in the project “When Mayors Make Migration Policy”.
 From 2016 to 2017, she was a visiting scholar at the Institute for the Studies of Societal Issues at the University of California, Berkeley (USA).
 She was a PhD student at the Bamberg Graduate School of Social Sciences in Germany from 2013 to 2016 and a scholarship holder of the Konrad-Adenauer-Foundation.
 Her doctoral thesis focused on chances and constraints to steer intra-EU labor mobility to match immigrants to specific labour market needs of member states.
 In the framework of her PhD thesis, she conducted research stays at the migration research group GRITIM at the Universitat Pompeu Fabra in Barcelona (Spain) in 2014 and at the Migration Research Unit at the University College London (UK) in 2015 to carry out her fieldwork.
 From 2011 to 2013, she held the position of a Teaching and Research Assistant at Technische Universität Kaiserslautern (Germany).
 In 2013, she visited the Universidad Autónoma de Madrid (Spain) for a teaching period.
 She studied European Studies in Social Sciences at Otto-Friedrich-Universität Bamberg (Germany) and the Universidad de Salamanca (Spain).

 Franziska Ziegler is a research associate of the Migration Policy Research Group.
 She worked in the project SOLDISK – Discourses on solidarity in the context of migration and Two worlds apart?
 Comparing local integration politics in urban and rural municipalities.
 Prior to her current occupation, Franziska was a researcher at the German Institute for Human Rights, working for the research network of the Fundamental Rights Agency of the European Union (FRANET).
 She studied political science and international law at Maastricht, Amsterdam and Vancouver.
-During her studies she gained experience as a research assistant in both fields of study and interned with an NGO, the German Foreign Office and the European Commission.
+During her studies she gained experience as a research and editorial assistant in both fields of study and interned with an NGO, the German Foreign Office and the European Commission.